eg1972/eglog/README.md

 - create a container from image on docker hub
 - verify access

-Alternative: use debian image
+TODO:
+- extract the resources from the latest elog-source

-1. download source to a test-container
+1. Manual test: compile a static elogdownload source to a test-container
     ```
     docker run -it --rm --name gcc-test \
         --mount type=bind,source="$PWD",target=/elogd-static \